FazliBerisha/tool-lending-library/backend/README.md

 ## Future Improvements

 - Implement more advanced search and filtering for tools using complex SQL queries
-- Add a rating and review system for tools and users
 - Implement notifications system for reservations and due dates

 ## Contributors